shabiel/personal-website/articles/floss-weekly.rst

 --------------------------------
 By 2011, the Jordan implementation has implemented around 3 hospitals; and there were around 5-10 hospitals in India that implemented VistA.
-VistA's luck in the US outside of the VA was not so good, in competetion with commerical systems; it found favor in Mental Health facilities, mainly due to economic reasons.
+VistA's luck in the US outside of the VA was not so good, in competition with commercial systems; it found favor in Mental Health facilities, mainly due to economic reasons.

 By 2011, the open source community around VistA was significant--so much so that